sek2dcs/DS6021-ML-Final-Project/README.md

 - racial bias?
       - eastern vs western (because there is bias in golden ratio for western faces)
       - a sub-question
+- feminine vs masculine vs androgynous
+    - what is considered the most objectively attractive?

   ## data
   7.2k photos